doitintl/CloudBlaster/README.md

 1. The first step, the Lister, does *not* delete assets; rather, it just lists assets in a file, `assets-to-delete.txt`, that you review.
 1. The Lister requires you to explicitly state a project.
 It does not implicitly use your `gcloud`  default project.
-1. The Lister can be filtered (see `list-filter.yaml` file) so that specified assets are skipped when building the `assets-to-delete.txt` file.
+1. The Lister can be filtered (see `list-filter.properties` file) so that specified assets are skipped when building the `assets-to-delete.txt` file.
 1. After running the Lister, you review and manually edit the list of assets for deletion, before running the Deleter.

 ## Instructions

+### Prerequesites
+* Install Maven

 ### Listing step
-* Edit `list-filter.yaml`.
+* Edit `list-filter.properties`.
 Write  regex for the asset types you don't want to list.
-(This is a full-string match on the  local asset name, like the Disk name  or Topic Name.
+(This is a full-string match on the  local asset name, such as the Disk name  or Topic Name.
 See the top of that yaml for detailed instructions.)
 * Run `./lister.sh -p <GCP_PROJECT>`
    * (In this script, Maven just builds if needed, then executes `java com.doitintl.blaster.Lister` ).